 This recipe is very easy to make and also good for you if you are watching your carbs.
 There is no crust involved.
-I make quiche very often because we discovered that we can eat it not only for breakfast, but it is great for brunch or lunch.
+I make quiche very often because we discovered that we could eat it not only for breakfast, but it is great for brunch or lunch.

 Spinach is also one of my main staples in the house.
 I always have a bag of frozen spinach, and I never run out of eggs, ham, cheese( the sharper, the better for this recipe), or sour cream.

-Anyway, quiche recipes are very forgiving and if you are a little bit creative, you can put together a fancy quiche out of nothing basically, using main ingredients most people have in their fridge.
+Anyway, quiche recipes are very forgiving.
+If you are a bit creative, you can put together a fancy quiche out of nothing, basically using the main ingredients most people have in their fridges.

-- 8 oz smoked ham or cooked bacon
+- 8 ounces smoked ham or cooked bacon

 - 16 ounces frozen spinach